k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-PhotonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine
+photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine

 <table>
     <thead>